CMR 1.3.0

 • -T IN-TREE Read a directed tree from file IN-TREE; default: use first specified arcs as tree edges.

-• -s Print statistics about the computation to stderr.
+• --stats Print statistics about the computation to stderr.

 C Interface